trimcao/sdcnd-p2-traffic-signs-classifier/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.

-Sermanet and LeCunn (http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) shows that using grayscale images increases the accuracy of the network.
+Sermanet and LeCun (http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) shows that using grayscale images increases the accuracy of the network.
 Hence, the first preprocessing step is to converting RGB-colorspace images to YUV-colorspace, then use only the Y channel.
 Y-channel value is a linear combination of RGB values.
 The equation is:
 ![equation](https://latex.codecogs.com/svg.latex?\text{Y-channel}&space;=&space;0.299&space;\times&space;R&space;&plus;&space;0.587&space;\times&space;G&space;&plus;&space;0.114&space;\times&space;B)